DiegelD/CarND-Path-Planning-Project/README.md

 will change lanes so that our Planner would be more robust

-## 3) Behavior Planner / Cost functions
+## 3) Behavior Planner / Cost Functions
 A great analogy for the Behavior Planner is that it inherent the responsibility of a navigator on the passenger seat.
 It gives the commands where to go and when to change lanes.
 However the navigator is not responsible for the safety and maneuver execution.<br/>
-To bring the Planner alive, two big parts are needed: One is a **State Machine** that govern the complex behavior of the self driving car and the other one are **Cost functions** that tells which is the best possible next behavior.
+To bring the Planner alive, two big parts are needed: One is a **State Machine** that govern the complex behavior of the self driving car and the other one are **Cost Functions** that tells which is the best possible next behavior.

 <figure>
  <img src="./readme_data/behaviour_planning_overview.png" width="360" alt="Behavior Planning Overview" />